Harold Lowe: Recognition and memorials

-In 2004, a menu of the first meal ever served aboard Titanic, which Lowe had sent to his fiancée when the ship was docked in Ireland, sold for £51,000, breaking the record for auctioned Titanic memorabilia at that time.
+In 2004, a menu of the first meal ever served aboard Titanic, which Lowe had sent to his then-fiancée when the ship was docked in Ireland, sold for £51,000, breaking the record for auctioned Titanic memorabilia at that time.

-A small blue plaque, unveiled on 7 April 2012, marks Lowe's final home at 1, Marine Crescent in Deganwy, Conwy, where he lived until his death in 1944.
+On 7 April 2012, a blue plaque was unveiled by the Deganwy History Group at Lowe's final residence at 1 Marine Crescent in Deganwy, where he lived until his death in 1944.